30 Best Things to Do in Osaka

-Hanshin Tigers is a professional baseball team based in Hyogo Prefecture, and hugely popular in Kansai region.
+Watching a baseball game at Hanshin Koshien Stadium is one of exciting things to explore in Osaka, which is only 15 km away from central Osaka.
+Hanshin Tigers is a professional baseball team based in the stadium in Hyogo Prefecture, and hugely popular in Kansai region.
 Tigers fans are said to be the most enthusiastic of whole Japanese baseball league teams.
-Their home ground, Hanshin Koshien Stadium is only 15 km away from central Osaka.
 The baseball league runs annually from March to September, and numbers of exciting games can be watched at Hanshin Koshien Stadium.
-If you are a sports fan, it may be a great idea to watch the exciting baseball game with the most energetic and passionated fans!
+If you are a sports fan, it may be a great idea to watch the thrilling baseball game with the most energetic and passionated fans!

 Rental Go-Kart is one of the most popular and trending tourist activities in Japan today, and it’s available at several cities including Osaka.
 It’s the most unique and extraordinary way to explore the city by dressing up in your favourite character’s costume and driving go-karts through the city with friends!

-Mozu Tombs (百舌鳥古墳群) are a group of ancient tombs in Sakai City, Osaka.
+Mozu Tombs (百舌鳥古墳群), a group of ancient tombs in Sakai City, is one of the greatest places to visit in Osaka.
 The site has been designated as a UNESCO World Heritage Site in 2019.
 The tombs which are large mounds of earth, were built between the 3rd and the 6th century, and there used to be over 100 of them, yet only less than half of them remain today.

 Minoh Waterfall (箕面大滝) with a height of 33 meters is a symbol of Minoh Park, located near Itami Airport (Osaka International Airport).
 It takes only half an hour to get from the center of Osaka City to Minoh Park by train, which conserves 83.8 hectares of forest.
 The large park is also known as a good spot to hike and see autumn leaves.
 You can view the great waterfall surrounded autumn-tinted trees in autumn.